Siamese revolution of 1932: Modernized attempt of Rama VII

 Prince Prajadhipok Sakdidej inherited a country in crisis.
 His brother King Vajiravudh had left the state on the verge of bankruptcy, and the fact that the state and the people were forced to subsidise the many princes and their lavish lifestyles.
 Prajadhipok created the Supreme Council of State to solve the problems.
 The council was composed of experienced senior princes, that quickly replaced the commoners appointed by Vajiravudh.
 The council was dominated by the Minister of the Interior, German-educated Prince Paribatra Sukhumbandhu, high-ranking Chakri princes had regained dominance of the government, and only four of the twelve ministries were administered by commoners or members of the lower nobility.
 Prajadhipok turned out to be a sympathetic monarch, immediately ordered a cut in palace expenditure and travelled extensively around the country.
 He made himself more accessible and visible to the ever-growing Bangkok elite and middle class by carrying out many civic duties.
-By this time, students sent to study abroad had started to return.
-Faced with lack of opportunity, the entrenchment of the princes, and the comparative backwardness of the country.
+By this time, students sent to study abroad had started to return, faced with a lack of opportunity, the entrenchment of the princes, and the comparative backwardness of the country.